awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_exportfindings.md

 ## Exporting findings to a bucket with the Console<a name="guardduty_exportfindings-new-bucket"></a>

-When you configure findings export, you can choose an existing S3 bucket, or have GuardDuty create a new bucket to store exported findings in\.
+When you configure findings export, you can choose an existing S3 bucket or have GuardDuty create a new bucket to store exported findings in\.
 If you choose to use a new bucket, GuardDuty applies all necessary permissions to the created bucket\.
 If you use an existing bucket, you must first update the bucket policy to allow GuardDuty to put findings into the bucket\.

 You may also export findings to an existing bucket in another account\.

-When choosing a new or existing bucket in your account you can add a prefix, GuardDuty creates a new folder in the S3 bucket for your findings\.
+When choosing a new or existing bucket in your account you can add a prefix\.
+When configuring findings export GuardDuty creates a new folder in the S3 bucket for your findings\.
 The prefix will prepend the default folder structure created by GuardDuty, which is `/AWSLogs/111122223333/GuardDuty/Region`\.

 **Important**
 The KMS key and S3 bucket must be in the Region